+and dimethoate.
+Bottom materials collected from the water tanks and from the watercourses on the fruit farms in the Lopikerwaard Polder.
+Compositional data from the Laboratory for Soil and Crop Testing, Oosterbeek.
 Table 23.
 Origin and characteristics of the bottom materials used in adsorption studies for azinphos-methyl

-1. For sampling suce set workfictent, using only the lowest two concentrations.
-2. Relatively high adsorption coefficient, using enly the lowest two concentrations.
-3. Based on the entity of cation carrying a single charge.
+For sampling sites see Section 9.3.2.
+Relatively high adsorption coefficient, using only the lowest two concentrations.
+Based on the entity of cation carrying a single charge.

 Checks were made on the possible effect of air-drying of bottom material before the experiment.
-Adsorption tests for azinphos-methyl were also done with a suspension of fresh bottom material, as used for the conversion tests (Section 6.4).
-These suspensions were also equilibrated in the large tubes (70 cm^3) for 15 h.
+Adsorption tests for azinphos-methyl were also done with a suspension of fresh bottom material, as used for the conversion were also equilibrated in the large tubes (70 cm^3) for 15 h.
 The extraction procedure was the same as described in Section 6.4.